lenara/plantary/README.md

 The plant NFT images will feature commissioned art from different artists.
 Plantary will open submissions for artists to send plant artwork.
 After submissions are approved, artists get a commission on first sales, and royalties on further secondary market sales.

-Deployment & Testing (9/28/2020)
+Deployment & Testing (10/10/2020)
 -

 This is a work in progress!
-At the time of this writing, you can build the smart contract, deploy it on the testnet and interact with it via the NEAR CLI.
+As of 10/10, you can run a crude mockup of the app -- all it can do is login and logout.
-The following instructions will walk you through that.
+But it's interacting with your near wallet, and deploying a smart contract.

 * Check out the git repo, or open it in gitpod